SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_Info_On_EWL_-_First_Items_Workflow.md

 ## How to Use

-A service created using this driver will have the data pages detailed below.
+A service created using this connector will have the data pages detailed below.

 ### Alarms